-Decide how many ghosts will make up your circle.
+Decide how many ghosts will make up your Dancing ghosts yard decoration.
 Think about whether you want them to be the same height or varying heights.
 List the amount and coordinating measurements you plan for your ghosts.
 Add a few inches if you want the ghosts to appear as if they are dancing or floating in the air.

 Purchase one stake or pole per ghost, in their respective sizes.
 These can be bought at a home improvement or hardware store.
 Note that you can buy wooden stakes in the same lengths and cut them down accordingly.

 Wad Up Newspapers to Stuff the Ghost Heads

 Stuff plastic bags with crumpled newspaper to form the heads.
 Double up on bags to keep the newspaper from showing through the plastic.

 Give Your Ghosts a Reason for the Season